 4. Butterfly Valley Road Pet Garden

-Unlike the name suggests, you’re not going to find many butterflies, but you sure will stumble upon a ton of excited and energetic doggos!
+Unlike the name suggests, you’re not going to find many butterflies at Butterfly Valley Road Pet Garden.
+But, you sure will stumble upon a tonne of excited and energetic doggos!
 This pet park knows how to keep the furry friends happy, with lots of playground equipment such as pipe tunnels and hoops.
-And of course, don’t worry about the basic facilities like dog waste collection bins, drinking fountains for pets, and hand-washing facilities.
+And, of course, you don’t have to worry about the basic facilities like dog waste collection bins, drinking fountains for pets, and hand-washing facilities.

-Butterfly Valley Road Pet Garden, 2 Butterfly Valley Road, Sham Shui Po, Kowloon, Hong Kong
+Butterfly Valley Road Pet Garden, 2 Butterfly Valley Road, Sham Shui Po, Hong Kong, p.
+2386 0945

 5. Ma On Shan Sai Sha Road Pet Garden

-Ma On Shan Sai Sha Road Pet Garden, 638 Sai Sha Rd, Ma On Shan, Hong Kong
+Ma On Shan Sai Sha Road Pet Garden, junction of Sai Sha Road and Hang Fai Street, Ma On Shan, Hong Kong, p.
+2634 0143

 6. Kwun Tong Ferry Pier Square Pet Garden

-Located near Kwun Tong Promenade (so you know the view’s gonna be great), this pet park is spacious and the place to be during sunset for that golden hour glow.
-There’s plenty of play equipment for doggos, one we love is the balancing wood that pups love to jump on.
-Plus, the Kwun Tong Promenade attracts other exotic pets, best believe we have spotted lizards and parrots here before.
+Located near Kwun Tong Promenade (so you know the view’s gonna be great), this pet park is spacious and the perfect spot to be during sunset for that golden hour glow.
+There’s plenty of play equipment for doggos; one we love is the balancing wood that pups love to jump onto.
+Moreover, the Kwun Tong Promenade attracts other exotic pets – best believe we’ve spotted lizards and parrots here before!

-Kwun Tong Ferry Pier Square Pet Garden, Manulife Financial Centre Tower A, 223 Wai Yip Street, Kwun Tong, Hong Kong
+Kwun Tong Ferry Pier Square Pet Garden, junction of Hoi Yuen Road and Wai Yip Street, Kwun Tong, Hong Kong, p.
+2341 4755

 7. Central and Western District Promenade

 If you’re in for a long, brisk way by the sea from Central all the way to Kennedy Town, this one’s for you and your whiskered companion.
-There are designated pet areas where your pets can go off the leash in full freedom (away from the hoomans), the space is fully fenced so don’t worry about your dogs running too far beyond.
-The basic pet facilities are on the spot too.
+There are designated pet areas where your pets can go off the leash in full freedom (away from the hoomans).
+As these zones are fully fenced, don’t worry about your dogs running too far beyond.
+The basic pet facilities are on point, too.

-Much like West Kowloon Waterfront, you’ll find a bunch of tents nestled under the shade and lots of doggos running about.
-This one also makes a great picnic spot to unwind during the weekends.
-There are taps for pets to stay hydrated but one thing you’ll need to be on the lookout for during summertime is snakes (not the nicest of encounters)!
+Much like West Kowloon Waterfront, you’ll find a bunch of tents nestled under the shade and lots of doggos running about at Cyberport.
+This place also makes a great picnic spot to unwind during the weekends.
+While there are taps for pets to stay hydrated, one thing you need to be on the lookout for during summertime is snakes – not the nicest of encounters!

 Cyberport Waterfront Park, 100 Cyberport Road, Telegraph Bay, Hong Kong, p.
 3166 3111